daynaWH/Guess-My-Number/README.md

 # Guess-My-Number

-Simple JS project from Udemy The Complete JavaScript Course 2023 by Jonas Schmedtmann.
+Simple JS exercise from Udemy The Complete JavaScript Course 2023 by Jonas Schmedtmann.

 HTML and CSS files provided by the instructor.